Advice and opinions

 Seminars and lectures

 Over many years, Professor Smits has been involved in seminars on financial sector regulation and central bank-related law.
 Professor Smits has been a regular speaker on legal subjects.
 Over the past decades he has lectured in Amsterdam, Brussels, Frankfurt, Lisbon, London, Louvain, Luxembourg, New York and Geneva.
-Since 2002, Professor Smits co-organises and chairs the annual seminar on Legal Risks and Good Governance for Central Banks in Cambridge (UK), in cooperation with Central Banking Publications, currently a division of Incisive Media.
-In 2010, he chaired and co-organised a seminar on financial regulation after the crisis in Oxford (UK), in cooperation with OMFIF.
-In the summer of 2011 Professor Smits, together with Dr. Luís Morais of the Instituto Europeu and the Instituto de Direito Económico, Financeiro e Fiscal of the Law Faculty of the University of Lisbon, organised a course on post-crisis financial sector regulatory reform in Lisbon (P).
+From 2002 until 2014, Professor Smits has co-organised and chaired an annual seminar on Legal Risks and Good Governance for Central Banks in Cambridge (UK), in cooperation with Central Banking Publications, currently a division of Incisive Media.

-For the past twenty-five years, Professor Smits has been a member of the International Monetary Law Committee of the International Law Association (MOCOMILA).
-This group brings together practitioners of international monetary law and includes the general counsels of the Federal Reserve Bank of New York, the ECB and the IMF, as well as academics, government officials and practising lawyers in the field of debt restructuring, anti money laundering, commercial banking, payments systems, and ancillary matters.
+For many years, Professor Smits has been a member of the International Monetary Law Committee of the International Law Association (MOCOMILA).
+This group brings together practitioners of international monetary law and includes (former) general counsels of the Federal Reserve Bank of New York, the ECB and the IMF, as well as academics, government officials and practising lawyers in the field of monetary law, debt restructuring, anti money laundering, commercial banking and payments systems.

 Requests for a presentation or lecture can be addressed at the Speakers’ Academy.